Should you hire a local tour guide when traveling in Mexico?

-Most people only have a certain amount of time and trying to pack in a ton of sights is always time-consuming.
-Guides will always be able to cut to the chase to ensure you see what you want to see without getting caught up in unnecessary activities along the way.
+Tourists usually only have a certain amount of time and trying to pack in a lot of sights is always time-consuming.
+Local guides are always able to cut to the chase to ensure you see what you want to see without getting caught up in unnecessary activities along the way.

 The best solution is to hire a local tour guide in place you visit, this way you feel free to move from place to place, plan your stay time, but at the same time, you can find a private tour or guide if you plan to explore deeper.

 Here are the reasons why it’s good to use a local tour guide: